 Library Instruction Rooms

 Clark Instruction Center, Watson Library (CIC)

 The CIC is an active learning classroom equipped with flexible furniture, laptops, large monitors, whiteboards, and an instructor workstation.
 Because this room is designed to allow students to learn by doing, sessions that include hands-on work will be given priority.
 Other sessions should be scheduled in alternate spaces.
 Groups of 20 or more will be given priority use of this room.
 Maximum room capacity: 50

-Anschutz 201 is an active, networked learning classroom.
-The room design features three large monitors, five large whiteboards and flexible furniture for student-centered, collaborative learning.
-This space is not equipped with desktop computers or laptops.
-Maximum room capacity: 24-26
+Located near the entrance and service desk, the Anschutz Instruction Center is an active learning classroom.
+The room design features three large monitors, whiteboards and flexible furniture for student-centered, collaborative learning.
+This space is not equipped with computers but the instruction workstation and AV setup are optimized for zoom/hybrid instruction.
+Laptops are available by request.
+Maximum room capacity: 20

 Music & Dance Library, Seminar Room 240A